- How is gallbladder cancer treated?

 Clinical trials for gallbladder cancer

-You may have had to make a lot of decisions since you’ve been told you have cancer.
+You may have had to make a lot of decisions since you’ve been told you have gallbladder cancer.
 One of the most important decisions you will make is choosing which treatment is best for you.
-You might have heard about clinical trials being done for your type of cancer.
+You might have heard about clinical trials being done for gallbladder cancer.
 Or maybe someone on your health care team has mentioned a clinical trial to you.

-There are requirements you must meet to take part in any clinical trial.
-If you do qualify for a clinical trial, it’s up to you whether or not to enter (enroll in) it.
+You must meet certain requirements to take part in any clinical trial.
+If you do qualify for a clinical trial, you decide whether or not to enter (enroll in) it.